klees/ILIAS/docs/documentation/input-processing.md

 standard constraints and facilities to compose complex constraints from simpler ones.

-Currently the library provides 14 prefactored constraints and one constrain that allows to create custom constraints via closures.
+Currently the library provides 14 prefactored constraints and one constraint that allows to create custom constraints via closures.
 Here we certainly require additions to the currently available constraints as well as a better internal structure that e.g. groups the constraints by the type they are acting